daniel-wrench/reynolds_scales_project/README.md

 ## How to run this code

-It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the src/params.py parameter file.
+(It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the `src/params.py` parameter file.)

 The HPC version of the code currently ingests 300GB across 10,000 CDF files (data from 1995-2022) and produces an 18MB CSV file.

-In order to create the full, 25-year dataset, an HPC cluster will be required.
-However, for the purposes of testing, a version of the pipeline is available that can be run locally on your machine with minimal computing requirements: note some Local/HPC differences in the instructions below.
+In order to create the full, multi-year dataset, an HPC cluster is required.
+However, for the purposes of testing, minor adjustments can be made to the pipeline so that it can be run locally on your machine with a small subset of the data: note some local/HPC differences in the instructions below.
+This local version has been run on a **Windows OS**.
+Both the HPC and local versions use **Python 3.10.4**.

 **Google Colab** is a highly recommended way to run the code for beginners on a Windows computer.
 You will need to prefix the commands below with `!`, use `%cd` to move into the project folder, and can safely ignore step 2.